Tearsheet

 Daniel Satterfield, Chief Financial Officer

-Daniel Satterfield was appointed Chief Financial Officer in January 2023.
-Prior to joining StandardAero, Mr. Satterfield served as Chief Financial Officer for Honeywell Aerospace from December 2018 to December 2022.
-He has also held senior executive financial leadership roles at Gates Corporation, Eaton, Cooper Industries, and Siemens.
-Mr. Satterfield possesses more than 30 years of international management experience, delivering leadership in growth, productivity, acquisition integration, financial reporting, and complex accounting.
-He holds a Bachelor of Business Administration degree, majoring in accounting, from the University of Georgia and is a Certified Public Accountant.
+Appointed Chief Financial Officer in January 2023.
+Mr. Satterfield has over 30 years of international management experience.
+Prior to joining StandardAero, he served as Chief Financial Officer for Honeywell Aerospace from December 2018 to December 2022.
+He also held senior executive financial leadership roles at Gates Corporation, Eaton, Cooper Industries, and Siemens.

 Kimberly Ernzen, Chief Operating Officer